 Editor's note #2: On May 25, Zach Miller announced he will leave Barr Camp on Monday, June 1.
 He encouraged anybody who sees him on the trails this week to say a socially distant farewell.
 "It feels simple and complex all at the same time," he wrote on Instagram.
 "Just as the river I grew up on is a part of me, so now is this mountain, this place, and these people."
 He said he will likely go to Pennsylvania first to see family, but may return to Colorado Springs.
 "Life's a trip though, so who knows," he said.

-Editor's note: In light of COVID-19, Zach Miller said he is reevaluating the date he anticipated to leave Barr Camp, which was originally early April.
+Editor's note: In light of COVID-19, Zach Miller said on March 30 that he is reevaluating the date he anticipated to leave Barr Camp, which was originally early April.
 He said the camp is a good place to hide out during the pandemic and he's in limbo as he waits to see what will happen.
 He will make a decision on a new date to come down later.

 MANITOU SPRINGS, Colo. — The woods around the five-mile mark of Barr Trail have been quiet for hours, with the exception of chirping birds and an occasional woodpecker, when Zach Miller rounds a corner in a bright yellow jacket and snowshoes, thumping along the trail and spraying up snow as he runs downhill.

 It’s not uncommon to find him on these trails.
 In fact, it’s more unusual not to see him out there as he trains for his next high-caliber race or tends to his responsibilities as caretaker of Barr Camp, the off-the-grid cabin halfway up Pikes Peak.
 Miller, a 31-year-old world-class ultrarunner, has been a caretaker at the camp for four and a half years.
 The job has included a range of responsibilities including late night rescues, cooking breakfast for dozens of eager campers, cleaning the compost toilets and making 13-plus-mile errands down to town.